Popular Questions (and Answers!) about the FAFSA®

 Where can I get help with the FAFSA?

-Families can receive help completing the FAFSA during FAFSA Day events on designated dates across Massachusetts from October until February.
+Families can receive help completing the FAFSA during FAFSA Day events.
 FAFSA Day, a College Goal Sunday Program, is a non-profit, volunteer driven program providing free assistance to students and families seeking to complete the FAFSA.
 To check on locations and dates visit FAFSADay.org.